Critical design

-Critical design makes aspects of future physically present to provoke a reaction.
-"Critical design is critical thought translated into materiality.
-It is about thinking through design rather than through words and using the language and structure of design to engage people ..".
-It is related to the critical theory and the Frankfurt School.

-This kind of design uses design fiction and speculative design proposals to challenge assumptions and conceptions about the role objects play in everyday life.
+Critical design uses design fiction and speculative design proposals to challenge assumptions and conceptions about the role objects play in everyday life.
 Critical design plays a similar role to product design, but does not emphasize an object's commercial purpose or physical utility.
-It is mainly used to share a critical perspective or inspire debate while increasing awareness of social, cultural, or ethical issues in the eyes of the public.
+It is mainly used to share a critical perspective or inspire debate, while increasing awareness of social, cultural, or ethical issues in the eyes of the public.
 Critical design was popularized by Anthony Dunne and Fiona Raby through their firm, Dunne & Raby.

+Critical design can make aspects of the future physically present to provoke a reaction.
+"Critical design is critical thought translated into materiality.
+It is about thinking through design rather than through words and using the language and structure of design to engage people."

+It may be conflated with the critical theory or the Frankfurt School, but it is not related.

 Definition

-A Critical Design object challenges an audience's preconceptions, provoking new ways of thinking about the object, its use, and the surrounding culture.
+A critical design object challenges an audience's preconceptions, provoking new ways of thinking about the object, its use, and the surrounding culture.
 Its adverse is affirmative design: design that reinforces the status quo.
-For a project to succeed in Critical Design, the viewer must be mentally engaged and willing to think beyond the expected and ordinary.
+For a project to succeed in critical design, the viewer must be mentally engaged and willing to think beyond the expected and ordinary.
 Humor is important, but satire is not the goal.

-Many practitioners of Critical Design have never heard of the term itself, and/or would describe their work differently.
-Referring to it as Critical Design simply garners more attention to it, and emphasizes that design has applications beyond problem solving.
+Many practitioners of critical design have never heard of the term itself, and/or would describe their work differently.
+Referring to it as critical design simply garners more attention to it, and emphasizes that design has applications beyond problem solving.

 It is more of an attitude than a style or movement; a position rather than a method.
 Critical design builds on this attitude by creatively critiquing concepts and ideologies using fabricated artifacts to embody commentaries around everything from consumer culture to the #MeToo Movement.
-Regardless of its processes, Critical Design is often discussed as a unique approach in Design Research, perhaps because of its focus on critiquing widely held social, cultural, and technical beliefs.
+Regardless of its processes, critical design is often discussed as a unique approach in Design Research, perhaps because of its focus on critiquing widely held social, cultural, and technical beliefs.
 The process of designing such an object, as well as the presentation and narrative around the object itself, allows for reflection on existing cultural values, morals, and practices.
 In making such an object, critical designers frequently employ classic design processes—research, user experience, iteration—while working to conceptualize scenarios intended to highlight social, cultural, or political paradigms.
 Design as societal critique is not a new idea.

 History

 Italian Radical Design of the 1960s and 70s was highly critical of prevailing social values and design ideologies.

-The term Critical Design was first used in Anthony Dunne’s book Hertzian Tales (1999) and further developed in Design Noir: The Secret Life of Electronic Objects (2001).
+The term "critical design" was first used in Anthony Dunne's book Hertzian Tales (1999) and further developed in Design Noir: The Secret Life of Electronic Objects (2001).